In just 5 days Council will make its final decision on TSMV’s Village Centre ASP.

 When: Come to the Civic Centre anytime between 8AM and 8PM this Saturday (May 22);

 Where: Civic Centre Plaza (902 7th Ave, half a block north of Main Street behind the Canmore Hotel);

 What: Come register your footprints of concern on the sidewalk as part of an impressive (but temporary) work of public art (it will wash away with the first rain).
 Stencils, brushes and home-made, environmentally friendly corn-starch paint will be provided at an outdoor table behind the Canmore hotel.
 BVE volunteers will be there to give instructions.
 You will have choices for how to register your footprints: (1) use the stencils of human, wolf, bear or elk prints, or (2) you can take off your shoes and socks, dip your feet in a pan of paint, and register your actual foot prints!
-We tested this out in the video below—it feels great!

 Who: You and your family Covid cohort.
 If you have kids, bring them.
 They’ll love it!
 Some well-known local artists will also be involved.

 How: In order to obey AHS health guidelines, come alone or with your Covid-friendly family group.
 Use a mask and maintain a safe physical distance of 2m or more from others.
 Hand sanitizer will be provided at the art supply table behind the Canmore Hotel.